-- 7. Where necessary, the Co-Investigating Judges and the Chambers may order appropriate judicial guarantees as provided in these Internal Rules and/or the physical protection of a Victim or witness in safe residence in Cambodia or abroad. - 8.
-Decisions under this Rule shall be subject to appeal to the Pre-Trial Chamber as provided in Rule 74, or to the Supreme Court Chamber, as appropriate.
-Notice of the appeal shall be filed within 15 (fifteen) days of notice of the decision. - 9.
-Appeals against decisions relating to protective measures provided for in this Rule do not have suspensive effect, except appeals against decisions lifting such measures.
+- 6. No conviction may be pronounced against the Accused on the sole basis of statements taken under the conditions set out in sub-rule 29(4)(c) above. - 7.
+Where necessary, the Co-Investigating Judges and the Chambers may order appropriate judicial guarantees as provided in these Internal Rules and/or the physical protection of a Victim or witness in safe residence in Cambodia or abroad. - 8.
+Decisions issued by the Co-Investigating Judges under sub-rule 4 of this Rule shall be subject to appeal to the Pre-Trial Chamber as provided in Rule 74.
+Decisions issued by the Trial Chamber shall be subject to appeal to the Supreme Court Chamber, as provided in Rule 104(4). - 9.
+Appeals against decisions relating to protective measures provided for in this Rule do not have suspensive effect, except on decisions lifting such measures.